plausible/website/_articles/simple_web_analytics.md

 ---
 layout: article
-title: Simple web analytics tool you can use to measure website traffic
+title: "Plausible: Simple web analytics tool you can use to measure site traffic"
 description: Plausible provides you all the valuable website traffic metrics in a simple web analytics dashboard.
 No layers of menus and no need for custom reports.
 permalink: /simple-web-analytics
 ---
-The goal of [Plausible Analytics](https://plausible.io/) is to provide you all the valuable website traffic metrics at a glance in a simple web analytics dashboard.
+The goal of [Plausible Analytics](https://plausible.io/) is to provide you all the valuable and actionable website traffic metrics at a glance in a simple and modern web analytics dashboard.

 You get to check your website traffic without deep layers of menus and without a need to create custom reports.
 Plausible presents you with all the most insightful website statistics on one single page.
 Here's a closer look.